 '''

-@login

-enable { "password: ", "$(Settings.PrivilegedPassword)" }
+@enable { "password: ", "$(Settings.PrivilegedPassword)" }

 [running-config] show run

 [-] logout

 '''

-This script first logs in with the @login command, then enters privileged mode with the @enable command.
+This script first logs in with the @login command, then enters privileged mode with the @enable command

-Next, the script sends the ${\tt show}\ {\tt run}$ command to the device.
-The output of this command is saved in the WUG database under the ${\tt running-config}$ key.
+Next, the script sends the show run command to the device.
+The output of this command is saved in the Network Performance Monitor database under the running-config key.